gyavaras/cs355-project/README.md

 without any of the parties revealing to the other party the contents of any files.

 Our Approach
 We intend to use CBC-Mac with Diffie Hellman to solve this problem.

-One server, one client, and one main class
-- the server is responsible for verifying, decrypting, and comparing the files sent in
-- the client is responsible for encryption of the files sent in by both parties
-- the main is responsible for starting the server, and create two client instances to store Bob and Alice's information separately
+Our first step is to create a server that will act as a third party to compare code.